SumaiyaTarannumNoor/Spatial-Relationship-Understanding-Among-the-Objects-in-an-Image/Presentation/A-JEPA.md

 - Sound event recognition

 They compared A-JEPA against self-supervised audio representation learning methods, particularly AudioMAE, to evaluate scalability and representation quality.

+### Results
+The authors report that A-JEPA consistently outperformed reconstruction-based methods such as AudioMAE on AudioSet-2M classification and multiple downstream audio tasks.
+The results demonstrate that predictive representation learning is more effective than pixel-level reconstruction for learning audio representations.
+The experiments also show that A-JEPA scales effectively with larger models and datasets while maintaining strong transfer performance across diverse audio benchmarks